 The follow-up steps are the same as presented in Method 3.

 Method 2.
-Upgrade Windows 8 to Windows 11 for Free via Insider Program
+Upgrade Windows 8 to Windows 11 for Free via the Insider Program

 Step 1.
 Download Windows 11 Update